Go to the main content sectionanchor

 Amis Culture

-The Amis Culture is the last of the prehistoric cultures on the East Coast.
-The cultural sites can be found at Jingpu and Shuilian, suggesting that the culture may have been passed down by Amis ancestors.
-The culture features red sand pottery, such as cans, pots and bowls.
-Some have been crafted with handles, and some are equipped with a wide button.
-In addition, lots of pottery legs have been found.
-The shape of ancient Amis pottery and contemporary Amis pottery share many similarities.
-Stone tools are mainly chipped stone axes.
-Other artifacts found include pestles and hammers.
-There seems to be no differences between the stone pestle found at the site and later Amis stone pestles.
+The Amis Culture, the last of the prehistoric cultures on the East Coast, left its mark at cultural sites in Jingpu and Shuilian.
+These sites suggest that the culture may have been passed down by Amis ancestors.
+Notably, Amis pottery features red sand, including cans, pots, and bowls.
+Some vessels have handles, while others are equipped with wide buttons.
+Additionally, numerous pottery legs have been discovered.
+Interestingly, the shape of ancient Amis pottery closely resembles that of contemporary Amis pottery.
+Stone tools primarily consist of chipped stone axes, and other artifacts include pestles and hammers.
+Remarkably, there appear to be no differences between the stone pestle found at the site and later Amis stone pestles.

 Story of the Coastal People

-The Stories of the Mountain and Sea Strip over 200 Years The Stories Told by Ethnic Groups Along the East Coast
+The Stories of the Mountain and Sea Strip Over 200 Years: Tales Told by Ethnic Groups Along the East Coast

-The narrow coastal terrace east of the Coastal Mountains is an area of agricultural concentration but only the Doulan and Chenggong areas show dramatic changes in elevation and have wider land.
-These narrow coastal terraces were the spaces for settlements and paddy fields.
-The area carries in succession the various ethnic groups of the East Coast.
-Before the Mudan Incident in 1874, Amis people came for water and land, there were also the Siraya people who were displaced from southwestern Taiwan because of land occupation by Taiwanese and Hakka people who came here looking for a new home.Some Taiwanese people came from Yilan to Chengguangao, which is the East Coast's first natural harbor engaging in business and trade.
-During a 200-year period, many people flocked to the East Coast in the area between the mountains and the sea.
-The East Coast has been home to many interesting and memorable people and events.
+The narrow coastal terrace east of the Coastal Mountains is an area of agricultural concentration, but only the Doulan and Chenggong areas show dramatic changes in elevation and have wider land.
+These narrow coastal terraces served as spaces for settlements and paddy fields.
+Over time, the area has been home to various ethnic groups of the East Coast.
+Prior to the Mudan Incident in 1874, the Amis people arrived seeking water and land.
+Additionally, the Siraya people were displaced from southwestern Taiwan due to land occupation by Taiwanese settlers, while Hakka people sought a new home here.
+Taiwanese individuals also migrated from Yilan to Chengguangao, the East Coast's first natural harbor, engaging in business and trade.
+Over a 200-year period, many people flocked to the East Coast, which has witnessed numerous interesting and memorable events.

 Amis People

-Ami can be said to be the earliest residents on the East Coast.
-In 1721, in order to avoid the Bunun tribe, which was moving east, and other tribes such as Saisiyat, and Taroko, the Amis and other tribes formed their own geographical isolation areas, including Hengchun, Beinan, Xiuguluan and Nan-Shi.
-Between 1877 and 1878, the Dagangkou Incident occurred in which the Qing army trapped more than 160 Amis youths, causing the Amis to migrate to the south for shelter.
-Later, the Amis in the south established dozens of smaller Amis tribes.
+The Amis people can be considered the earliest inhabitants of the East Coast.
+In 1721, to avoid conflict with the Bunun tribe, which was moving eastward, as well as other tribes like the Saisiyat and Taroko, the Amis and other indigenous groups established their own isolated territories.
+These areas included Hengchun, Beinan, Xiuguluan, and Nan-Shi.
+Between 1877 and 1878, the Dagangkou Incident occurred, during which the Qing army trapped over 160 Amis youths, leading the Amis to migratesouthward for safety.
+Subsequently, in the southern regions, the Amis established numerous smaller tribal communities.

 Kavalan and Sakiazya People

-In 1878, there was the outbreak of the Chialiwan Incident on the Qilai Plain.
-At the time, the Chialiwan Kavalan people from Yilan and the Jinlaoye Sakiazya people from Hualien both suffered from the harassment of the Qing army and were forced to move.
-Since then, the Coastal Range to the east has been settled by the Kavalan people and the Sakiazya people.
-The Kavalan mainly live within the Xin-She tribe in Fengbin Township while the Sakizaya people are mainly distributed in Ciwidian in Shoufeng Township and Jiqi in Fengbin Township.
+In 1878, the Chialiwan Incident erupted on the Qilai Plain.
+During this time, the Kavalan people from Yilan and the Jinlaoye Sakiazya people from Hualien faced harassment by the Qing army and were compelled to relocate.
+Since then, the Coastal Range to the east has become home to both the Kavalan and Sakiazya communities.
+The Kavalan predominantly reside within the Xin-She tribe in Fengbin Township, while the Sakizaya people are mainly distributed in Ciwidian (Shoufeng Township) and Jiqi (Fengbin Township).

 Bunun

-The Bunun tribe followed the traces of wild boars across the Rift Valley in 1947 to the East Coastal Range.
-Since then, their famous eight-part harmony songs have been heard from the Nanxi tribe in Changbin township.
+The Bunun tribe traced the wild boars' path across the Rift Valley in 1947, settling in the East Coastal Range.
+Since then, their renowned eight-part harmony songs have resonated from the Nanxi tribe in Changbin township.

 Veterans

-Since 1965, the Veteran Affairs Commission has been settling veterans who helped establish this country along the East Coast in places such as Tai-Lai Farm in the north to Donghe Farm to the South.
-Those who served in the Coastal Defense Department also came east to spend the rest of their lives.
+Since 1965, the Veterans Affairs Commission has been settling veterans who contributed to the establishment of this country along the East Coast.
+These settlements include places like Tai-Lai Farm in the north and Donghe Farm in the south.
+Additionally, veterans who served in the Coastal Defense Department have also relocated to the east to spend the rest of their lives.

 Minnan, Hakka and Migrating Fishermen

-In 1895, the Japanese government established themselves in eastern Taiwan.
-They fueled economic production, logging businesses, mountains reclamations and harbors.
-Therefore Hakka, Minnan people and fishermen from Hengchun, Green Island and Japan came to the east coast to farm and do business.
+In 1895, the Japanese government established itself in eastern Taiwan.
+They promoted economic production, logging businesses, mountain reclamation, and harbor development.
+As a result, Hakka and Minnan people, along with fishermen from Hengchun, Green Island, and Japan, migrated to the east coast for farming and business opportunities.

 Bethlehem Fellows

-1953, Bethlehem Fellows came to the Amis tribe.
-The white Catholic churches that contrast against the blue Pacific Ocean have become a common site along the coast.
+In 1953, Bethlehem Fellows arrived among the Amis tribe.
+The white Catholic churches, standing out against the blue Pacific Ocean, have become a common sight along the coast.

 Da Chen Islande

-At the height of Civil War paranoia in1955, many islanders followed the army and withdrew to Taiwan.
+In 1955, at the height of Civil War concerns, many islanders followed the army and withdrew to Taiwan.
 More than 400 displaced mainland Chinese who spoke the Minnan dialect were placed in Fugang, a fishing town, to make a living.
-Fu-Gong later became famous on the East Coast for being a veteran village.
+Fugang later became famous on the East Coast for being a veteran village.